McGillen History, Family Crest & Coats of Arms

 The surname McGillen was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from ancient times.

-Important Dates for the McGillen family
+Early History of the McGillen family

 This web page shows only a small excerpt of our McGillen research.
 Another 59 words (4 lines of text) are included under the topic Early McGillen History in all our PDF Extended History products and printed products wherever possible.